Hi, I'm Shay! (They/He)

 Welcome to Selden Psych

-Hi, I'm Shay!
-(They/He).
-I’m a licensed clinical psychologist who provides neuroaffirming, culturally conscious assessment and psychotherapy services that help reframe unhelpful narratives.
+I’m a Licensed Clinical Psychologist who provides Neuroaffirmative Culturally Conscious Assessment and Psychotherapy services that help to reframe unhelpful narratives.
 My approach is shaped by my own lived experience, as well as my specialized training and clinical work with marginalized and stigmatized communities.

 • Neurodivergence, such as Autism, ADHD, PDA profiles, giftedness/twice-exceptionality (2e), and OCD